Havidán Rodríguez: Early life and education

+He completed high school with a specialization in automobile mechanics and later joined the United States Air Force, where he served as an emergency medical technician.
+While in the Air Force, he earned a bachelor's degree in psychology from the University of Maryland, College Park.

-Rodríguez earned a bachelor's degree in psychology from the University of Maryland, College Park, his master's degree in sociology from the University of Wisconsin–Milwaukee, and his Ph.D. in sociology from the University of Wisconsin–Madison in 1991.
-His Ph.D. field of specialization was demography, an area in which he continues to publish, along with his interdisciplinary work.
+He later received a master's degree in sociology from the University of Wisconsin–Milwaukee and a Ph.D. in sociology from the University of Wisconsin–Madison.